 Why seek our help for a mis-sold pension claim?

 You get one chance to prove to the correct compensation body that you have been wrongly advised.
 Each mis-sold pension is unique, with its own set of legal considerations – which is why, it’s often worth calling upon the knowledge and experience of experts.

-Here at Money and Me Claims every member of our team has a background in financial services.
-They will understand the complex nature of your case and, as such, can prepare a comprehensive mis-sold pension claim on your behalf.
-The fact that they’ve recovered millions of pounds for mis-sold clients speaks for itself.
+Here at Money and Me Claims we have a background in financial services.
+We understand the complex nature of your case and, as such, can prepare a comprehensive mis-sold pension claim on your behalf.
+The fact that we've recovered millions of pounds for mis-sold clients speaks for itself.

-Our financial interests are completely aligned with yours and we have one shared goal: to retrieve your money and get you the compensation that you deserve if you have been mis-sold.
+Our financial interests are completely aligned with yours and we have one shared goal: to get you your money and get you the compensation that you deserve if you have been mis-sold.

 How much does our service cost?

 To be clear, if your claim is unsuccessful or there is no case to answer, we don’t ask for a penny.
 We’re on your side and we believe you shouldn’t be charged for simply trying to mitigate your financial losses.
 Just remember though, if you do decide to cancel the claim after the 14-day ‘cooling-off’ period, we will charge a fee which is reasonable for the work we have done on your behalf.

 For successful claims, we charge 25% + VAT – the industry average for a very much ‘above average’ service.
 We are authorised and regulated by the Financial Conduct Authority, so rest assured your best financial interests are always at the heart of what we do.
 For our full fee structure, please see our terms of engagement.